wendyverdonk93/docs/content/integrations/plugins/prestashop-1-6/_index.md

 logo: "/logo/Plugins/PrestaShop.svg"
 weight: 60
 title_short: "PrestaShop 1.6"
+description_short: "Easily integrate MultiSafepay payment solutions into your Prestashop 1.6 webshop with the free plugin. "
+description: "Easily integrate MultiSafepay payment solutions into your Prestashop 1.6 webshop with the free plugin. "
+layout: 'single'
 ---
-Easily integrate MultiSafepay payment solutions into your Prestashop 1.6 webshop with the free plugin.

-PrestaShop 1.6 version is end of live.
-However, when assistance is needed, contact us at <integration@multisafepay.com>.